Updated On: December 3, 2024

 💡Pro-tip!
 How to achieve topical relevance?

-Geographical relevance is when linking and linked-to pages match a specific location-based context.
-For example, if you are running a travel blog observing European destinations, linking to a hotel booking website in Paris is geographically relevant.
+Geographical relevance is when the linking and linked-to pages share a common location-based context.
+For example, if your travel blog focuses on European destinations, a link to a Paris hotel booking site fits perfectly—it aligns with the location and topic.

 Temporal relevance is when offerings and content of linking and linked-to pages are timely and on-point.
 For instance, when a blog post talking about Christmas gift ideas links to a page with winter promotions, it’s considered to be temporally relevant — it fully aligns the context of seasonal shopping.